Proposed Rule Would Preclude Undergraduate and Graduate Students from Union Organizing - Higher Education Law Report

-Under the current proposed rule, it will become a matter of regulation that students who perform services at a private college or university that are related to their studies will be considered primarily students with an educational, not economic, relationship with the institution, excluding them from coverage under Section 2(3).
-In stating this position, the Notice of Proposed Rulemaking notes, “students who assist faculty members with teaching or research generally do so because those activities are vital to their education …” and the teaching or research “is often a prerequisite to obtaining the student’s degree.”
+Under the current proposed rule, it will become a matter of regulation that students who perform services at a private college or university that is related to their studies will be considered primarily students with an educational, not economic, relationship with the institution, excluding them from coverage under Section 2(3).
+In stating this position, the Notice of Proposed Rulemaking notes, “students who assist faculty members with teaching or research generally do so because those activities are vital to their education …” and “is often a prerequisite to obtaining the student’s degree.”
 The proposed rule also references the limited amount of time that students perform these additional duties because students are primarily devoted to their coursework and studies, and that the remuneration paid to students for these services is more akin to financial aid than consideration for work.
-Finally, the proposed rule notes that the goal of faculty in advancing students’ education is much different than the relationship between employers and employees in collective bargaining, and that the Board’s long-standing position that it will not exercise jurisdiction over relationships that are primarily educational “advances the important policy of protecting traditional academic freedoms.”
+Finally, the proposed rule notes that the goal of faculty in advancing students’ education is much different than the relationship between employers and employees in collective bargaining, and that the Board’s long-standing position that it will not exercise jurisdiction over relationships that are primarily educational, “advances the important policy of protecting traditional academic freedoms.”

 Needless to say, this has been an area of inconsistency for the Board.
 As stated by NLRB Chairman John Ring, the reason behind seeking this change through the rulemaking process is to bring a certain measure of stability to this controversial issue.
 One member of the NLRB, who had supported the Columbia decision in 2016, issued an extensive dissent, opposing the proposed rule as lacking any empirical basis.
-The proposed rule, however, is subject to change following the 60-day public comment period, which began on September 23.
+The proposed rule, however, is subject to change following the 60-day public commenting period, which began on September 23rd.
 Individuals who would like to submit a comment either in favor or against this rule may do so electronically at www.regulations.gov.